 Web Design: Nicole Pahl

-Writers: Lisa Crawford Watson, Brenda Moore, Dennis Taylor
+Writers: Mary Barker, Lisa Crawford Watson, Brenda Moore, and Dennis Taylor

 Jane Durant-Jones, Auxiliary President

 John Ellison, MD

 John Mahoney, Chair

 Jane Panattoni, Secretary

 Steve X. Cabrales, MD, Vice President, Medical Affairs